DanielOgnyanov/DanielOgnyanov/README.md

 Includes user authentication with JWT, AWS-ready deployment, real-time stock data, price history, and automated news analysis.

 LINK FE - https://stock-predictor-ml-frontend-50awiafcx-daniels-projects-429f878d.vercel.app/
-Soon will be added the BE to AWS.

 - 💬 Personal interest in cryptocurrency.